oplS16projects/SpaceXplore/README.md

 ### Data set or other source materials
 We will be building our own simulation and creating our own data.
-We will however be using 2D sprits from randowm websites for our game.
+We will however be using 2D sprites from random websites for our game.

 ### Deliverable and Demonstration